 - A: In order to qualify for an affordable unit, households must meet each of the following criteria: - 1.)
 Everyone in the household must qualify as a "first time homebuyer". - 2.)
 The entire household's income and assets must be below the maximum allowable income and asset limits (see pg.
 6) - 3.)
-The household must be pre-approved for a mortgage (see pg.
-9)

-Priority will be given to households of appropriate size (see pg.
-10) but all household sizes and compositions can apply.
+Applicants for the 3BR & 4BR homes must be pre-approved for a mortgage (see pg.
+9) - 4.)
+Applicants for the 2BR homes, must have one resident of the home who is at least 55 years old AND if they do not have enough assets to cover the cost of the home, they must also be pre-approved for a mortgage (see pg 9.) - 5.)
+If the household currently owns a home, this home must be sold prior to closing on an affordable home at Eagle Brook Village.